huskeypm/cellmigration/README.md

 - An openmm-based cell simulator
 - Originally based on the OpenmmKant repo created by Ben Chun
 - Code for running langevin particle simulations

+# Getting started
+<a name="start"></a>
+- Refer to https://colab.research.google.com/drive/1Txu8ufScId-AqEvYnLM-yJx1kzMM_256?usp=sharing for a colab notebook that can quickly get you started

 <a name="install"></a>